-The last ten months, however, have acted as a catalyst of change with regards to companies attitudes towards hiring and working with freelancers.
+The last ten months, however, have acted as a catalyst of change with regards to companies attitudes towards hiring freelancers.
 Management teams have realised the significant value that freelancers can add to team projects and hence the positive impact they can have on their company's overall growth.

 In some cases, processes have already been embedded to facilitate remote working amongst full-time staff which opens the door to a world of possibilities.

 In early 2020, the thought of implementing a freelancer recruitment strategy may have seemed more trouble than it’s worth but now the foundations have been laid, it’s a far smoother transition.